 Despite the biased admissible field, the NN has been able to cope with this discrepancy with a shallow NN (l=1 and l=2), as can be seen in Fig.\ref{fig:3plots_quart}.
 Three-dimensional error plots can be showed from Fig. \ref{fig:err_quart}.

-Table. \ref{tab:tab3} show approximation errors for the deep NURBS method for a NN with one and two hidden layers.
-Unlike the example with annulus shape were increasing the number of layers did not ameliorate neither the convergence rate nor the accuracy (generalization error) of the estimator, the increase in the number of layers in this case ($l=2$) resulted in a decrease of the generalization error by one order of magnitude.
+Table \ref{tab:tab3} shows the approximation errors for the deep NURBS method for a NN with one and two hidden layers.
+Unlike the previous example, the increase in the number of layers in this case ($l=2$) resulted in a decrease of the generalization error by one order of magnitude.
 This is primarily because of the inductive bias induced by the admissible field of Fig. \ref{fig:quarter_arch}.
 A careful choice of the admissible field can be, nonetheless, performed effortlessly by figuring out factors that might affect the solution, including but not limited to the problem symmetry. \\ To summarize, the three examples showed the applicability and efficiency of the Deep NURBS algorithm in solving PDE forward problems.
 We have seen that the method can interestingly solve PDEs with harsh boundary conditions like the one in the first example (sec. \ref{sec:exple1}) with the minimum NN setup.
 DN proves to be a fast and convergent method for moderately complex boundary conditions, a fact that is revealed in the second example.
 Example 3 shows how DN can cope with \textit{wrongly biased} priors.
 Nevertheless, a good choice of priors would positively impact its capability and efficiency.